Ms. Monopoly: Gameplay

+There are no houses, and instead of hotels, there are "headquarters."
+Players may buy headquarters for their inventions as soon as they have a color set.
+Headquarters may not be sold back to the Bank.

+Inventions cannot be mortgaged; instead, players may sell their inventions back to the Bank at any time for their face value.
+Inventions with headquarters on them may be sold or traded without removing the headquarters from them.
+If an invention with a headquarters is sold to the Bank, the next player to acquire the invention from the Bank (either by landing on it and buying it or by winning it in an auction) gets the headquarters for free.

+Railroads are replaced with "ride shares."
+These are no longer buyable properties, but instead when a player lands on one, they move their token to the next ride share space for free.

+The game ends when all the inventions have been purchased.
+Then, each player collects rent from the Bank for each of their inventions, and the player with the most money wins.

+Jail and tax spaces are maintained from the original game.

 Reception

-Reception towards Ms. Monopoly was extremely negative upon its announcement.
+Reception towards Ms. Monopoly was mostly negative upon its announcement.
 Eric Thurm, the author of "Avidly Reads: Board Games", said the game created a "surface-level fantasy world" where women succeed simply because of their gender.
 Madeleine Kearns of National Review called it "patronizing pointlessness".
 Queens College's philosophy department head Christine Sypnowich said it was "unhelpful to portray women as needing special advantages."
 Jennifer Borda, an associate professor specializing in feminist studies at the University of New Hampshire, suggested that it would be more suitable if male players instead faced challenges women face in the workplace.
 Mary Pilon, author of The Monopolists, criticized the game for failing to recognize Lizzie Magie, who invented The Landlord's Game, the precursor to Monopoly.